Fathat-Training/starwars-api-backend-skeleton/training-docs/build-2.md

  * To tailor the exception message.
 When using various packages, you get slightly different messages for the same error.
    By tailoring the messages to a standard we don't bombard the client with different messages for the same exception.
  <br/><br/>
 When we write an API or other codebase for that matter we may decide on a number of exceptions to standardise on, this makes our life easier as a developer.
 However, we do not want to confuse the client with a number of different exceptions.
 Where those occur in our codebase is not really interesting to a client of the API.
 <br/><br/>
 So what we do is we define a single exception to use for communicating exceptions to the client.
-In our case it is our second exception, the ApiError.
+In our case it's our ApiError exception handler, the ApiError.

 <br/><br/>